leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-testing-checklist.md

     * [ ] App doesn't flicker when navigating through menus or scrolling
 * [ ] Test app on tablet, phone and foldable form-factors, test changing rotation and folding
 * [ ] Permissions are requested after the user creates the first account, not when the app opens

+## Linux-specific

+* [ ] Trying to open a second running version of the app only launches a notification